glubian/connect-four-server/README.md

 ```

 The config written is in [TOML](https://github.com/toml-lang/toml).
+`--print-config` always prints all existing settings regardless of whether
+they were modified.

 It can be saved to a file using:

 ```sh
 ./server --print-config > config.toml
 ```

-Now we can apply settings from `config.toml` using:
+The settings can be loaded from `config.toml` with:

 ```sh
 ./server --config config.toml
 ```

-You can modify the configuration by hand, or using command line options:
+You can modify the configuration by hand, or through command line:

 ```sh
 ./server --config config.toml -a 192.168.0.1 -s 443 --print-config > config.toml